stclib/STC/README.md

     - Removed default comparison for **list**, **vec** and **deq**:
         - Define `i_use_cmp` to enable comparison for built-in i_key types (<, ==).
         - Use of `i_keyclass` still expects comparison functions to be defined.
-        - Use of `i_key_arcbox` compares stored pointers instead of pointed to values if comparison not defined.
+        - Use of `i_key_arc/i_key_box` compares stored pointers instead of pointed to values if comparison not defined.
     - Renamed input enum flags for ***cregex***-functions.
 - **cspan**: Added **column-major** order (fortran) multidimensional spans and transposed views (changed representation of strides).
 - All new faster and smaller **queue** and **deq** implementations, using a circular buffer.